activecell/porchetta/Readme.md

     $ ./script/deploy-production
     $ ./script/deploy-staging

-  This scripts helps to manage ugly nodejitsu restrictions: (rewrite of package.json, and not ability to deploy staging.)
-Nodejitsu does not support node 0.10.x, be careful.
-(Why do we use nodejitsu?
-Because they only one option, heroku sucks with websoket support.)
+  This scripts helps to manage ugly nodejitsu restrictions: rewrite of package.json, and not ability to deploy staging.

 API
 ---